Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Lump sum payments of alimony can also be awarded subject to a court order or the spouses’ agreement.
 Before choosing to pay a lump sum for your alimony payment, you should consider the tax implications of doing so.
 Your spouse may also remarry before the ordered duration of the alimony payments are due, forfeiting the alimony.
 Before you make any decisions, it is important to seek the help of an experienced New York spousal support attorney.

-At the Law Office of Richard Roman Shum, our attorneys work hard to provide quality legal support and representation to clients involved in matters of family law.
+At the Law Office of Richard Roman Shum, Esq., our attorneys work hard to provide quality legal support and representation to clients involved in matters of family law.
 Our skilled New York spousal support attorneys may be able to guide you through the roles and responsibilities of being a payor spouse in an alimony case.
 Call us today at (646) 259-3416 to schedule a free consultation.

 How To Avoid Paying Alimony